sporto/elm-tutorial/030_elm_arch/composing.md

 - The Elm architecture offers a clean way to compose (or nest) components as many levels as you need.
 - Children components do not need to know anything about the parent.
 They define their own types and actions.
 - If a child components needs something in particular (e.g. an additional address) it "asks" for it by using the function signatures.
 The parent is responsible for providing what the children need.
+- A parent doesn't need to know what is in its children models or what their actions are.
+It only needs to provide what its children asks.